Using PGXC_STAT_ACTIVITY to Analyze SQL Statements That Are Being Executed to Handle DWS Performance Issues

 - Run the following command to view blocked query statements:

 - In most cases, blocking is caused by internal locks and waiting=true is displayed.
-You can view the blocking in the pg_stat_activity view.
+You can view the blocking in the pgxc_stat_activity view.

-- The blocked statements about file write and event schedulers cannot be viewed in the pg_stat_activity view.
+- The blocked statements about file write and event schedulers cannot be viewed in the pgxc_stat_activity view.

-After finding the blocked table or schema information, end the faulty session.
+After finding the blocked table or schema information, end the faulty session based on the session ID.

-If information similar to the following is displayed, the user is attempting to terminate the session, but the session will be reconnected rather than terminated.
+If information similar to the following is returned, the user is attempting to terminate the session, but the session will be reconnected rather than terminated.

 FATAL: terminating connection due to administrator command FATAL: terminating connection due to administrator command The connection to the server was lost.
 Attempting reset: Succeeded.